GiselaGovaart/fam-voice/README.md

 ## Where do I start?

 You can load this project in RStudio by opening the file called 'FamVoiceWORCS.Rproj'.
+This project was preregistered (under embargo) on 15 August 2024.

 ## Project structure